What does viscoelastic mean

 Viscoelastic agents, also known as viscoelastic substances or viscoelastic materials, are materials that exhibit both viscous (fluid-like) and elastic (solid-like) properties.
 These substances can resist deformation under stress, but they can also flow or deform slowly over time.

-Viscoelastic agents are commonly found in various biological systems such as tendons, ligaments, and cartilage, and are also used in a variety of industrial and medical applications.
+We commonly find viscoelastic agents in various biological systems, such as tendons, ligaments, and cartilage, and use them in a variety of industrial and medical applications.

-In medical applications, viscoelastic agents are often used as injectable materials to add volume or to reduce friction in joints.
-They are also used in ophthalmic surgery as viscoelastic substitutes for the aqueous humor in the eye, helping to protect delicate ocular tissues during surgery.
+In medical applications, doctors often use viscoelastic agents as injectable materials to add volume or reduce friction in joints.
+Surgeons also use them in ophthalmic surgery as substitutes for the aqueous humor in the eye, protecting delicate ocular tissues during the procedure.

 What are the best artificial tears to use after cataract surgery?